DerekCresswell/GameDesign11/4 Platformer/1 PlayerController.md

 ## Using the PlayerController

-Lucky for you we will be using a premade controller for the platformer.
+Lucky for you, we will be using a premade controller for the platformer.
 This controller will deal with all the physics of moving, jumping, and more.
 We still need to capture input and hook this up to other scripts like a health script or animations.

 Let's go through the basics of setting up an input controller for our script.